-Rina, 16 years girl, has a 3-month-old girl child.
-Her husband, working as labour at a factory, is 17 years old.
-Rina was married at the age of 15, so as her mother.
+Rina, a 16 years girl, has a 3-month-old girl child.
+Her husband, working as a labour at a factory, is 17 years old.
+Rina was married at the age of 15, as was her mother.

 (In the photos, Rina staying at home taking care of her girl child.
 The red power on her forehead is the symbol of marriage.)